forem/forem/app/models/articles/feeds/README.md

 The key thing to internalize is as follows: We want to create a SQL statement that calculates a `relevancy_score` for a given user and each article in the Forem instance.
-The higher the article's `relevancy_score`, the closer that article will be to the top that article will be.
+The higher the article's `relevancy_score`, the closer that article will be to the top of the feed.